WiHi1131/Data-Mining-Project/Data Exploration.md

 <header>
         <h1>Data Cleaning</h1>
     </header>
-The financial and profile data used was gathered via web-scraping and by pulling API's from various sources.
-Initially, the data was separated so the financial data could be preprocessed.
-"Not a Number", or NaN, values were spread through various columns including: investor_count, funding_count, funding_total, funding_last, funding_last_date, valuation, valuation_date, revenue_year, and revenue_total.
-The length of the dataset totaled almost 7000, so columns that contained less than 20% NaN values, we replaced with the median of the column.
-We decided to replace these values with the median rather than the mean because the distribution of each column was positively skewed.
-Indicating that each distribution contained outliers, and therefore, the mean wouldn't be a good measure of the midpoint of the data.
-A further in-depth explanation of the cleaning process can be found in the cleaning.ipynb folder.
+Three datasets: financial, profile, and overview were gathered via webscraping.
+Cleaning the datasets was a two-step process.
+First, we imputed and dropped missing values, then we converted each initial data type to its appropriate type.

+For imputation, we started by viewing how many null values each column had.
+If the column was a numerical type and the null values made up less than 25% of the total rows, we would impute the missing values.
+Since our datasets had between 5000-7000 rows each, many values could be missing from a column, and its values could still be imputed.
+To decide what imputation value to use, we would plot the distribution of the column and if it was moderately-to-strongly skewed, we would use median to remove the influence of outliers and skewness.
+If it was not skewed, we would use mean or mode.
+In most cases the distributions were skewed.

+For type conversion, we started by viewing the types of each column, then focused on converting objects to more narrow types.
+For example, categorical types such as funding type were converted into categories to improve space efficiency.
+Integer types such as investor count were changed to Int64 types from float64 types.
+With date and time information, we uniformly formatted these columns for ease of use.
+For example, any dates were stored as objects.
+We converted these to datetime types, and then stored them as formatted strings (which are still stored as objects but now properly formatted).

+A step-by-step explanation of the cleaning process can be found in cleaning.ipynb under the cleaning/ directory in our repository: https://github.com/WiHi1131/Data-Mining-Project/.

 <header>
         <h1>Data Visualizations</h1>